jaclu/tmux-packet-loss/README.md

 ## Operation

+Only appears if losses are above threshold level.
+Convenient way to see if there are connectivity issues.

 This plugin runs a background process using repeated runs of ping to evaluate % package loss.
 On modern tmux versions this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations.

 ## Dependencies